Zettlr/zettlr-docs/docs/core/search.md

 Don't worry if you do not remember the complete word you are searching for: Zettlr will try to match your search terms also to partial words, so the word "trooper" would also match "Stromtrooper" as well as "Troopership" as would the phrase "Boat Ship" also match a "Steamboat Ship". **Searches are also case-insensitive**.
 So you don't have to worry about little typos you may have in some files.

 While Zettlr is searching, it will display a search indicator to the right of the search box.
 Once it is done, it will colour all of your files.
-The more green-ish they are, the more relevant they are (i.e. the more high-quality matches have been inside that file).
+The more green-ish they are, the more relevant they are (i.e. the more high-quality matches have been found inside that file).
 This is kind of a **heat map for search results** letting you easily identify the relevant files for your search.

 > Please note that Zettlr will hide all files in which the search terms did never match, as well as all directories.